Here are the answers to some of the most common questions about payroll software and services.

 What are unpaid payroll tax penalties?

 Unpaid payroll tax penalties apply when an employer fails to pay the Internal Revenue Service the proper amount of payroll tax funds they owe.
-Failure to complete Form 941 or to provide proper documentation, like W-2s or 1099s, is also a problem.
+Failure to complete Form 941 or to provide proper documentation, like W-2s or 1099s, is another problem.
 To avoid fines, you also need to make sure your deposits are on time.

 What is an example of a payroll tax?